Why we’re not going Junk Free this June

 We don’t buy into moral tags for food or use labels like ‘Junk Food’ and we encourage you not to.
 Once we drop the labels and relearn to look at food through a neutral lens, all foods can be included into our eating pattern without judgement and guilt.

-Labelling foods, particularly with negative connotations such as ‘junk’ food or as ‘treats’ creates a situation where in our efforts to resist eating these foods, we end up overeating or feeling out of control when we do find our self presented with our vice or forbidden food.
+Labelling foods, particularly with negative connotations such as ‘junk’ food or as ‘treats’ creates a situation where in our efforts to resist eating these foods, we end up feeling frazzled when we do find our self presented with our vice or forbidden food.

 So…what might this look like in real life?